wedsneyAlvesDomingos/wedsneyAlvesDomingos/README.md

 ### Hi there 👋

+- i am working as a front end intern for Invent Vision
 - 🔭 I’m currently working on Front End lessons
 - 🌱 I’m currently learning Javascript, HTML, CSS, TYPESCRIPT, REACT
 - 👯 I’m looking to collaborate on Web Development